Information for families about COVID-19 and pancreatic cancer.

 - Making plans for supporting someone with pancreatic cancer

-If you live with someone with pancreatic cancer who has been shielding, shielding is being paused.
+If you live with someone with pancreatic cancer who has been shielding, shielding has now been paused.

 If you live with someone who has pancreatic cancer, you should all follow the government’s guidance on hygiene and social distancing.
 They should be particularly careful about this, as they may still be at higher risk of getting ill from coronavirus.
 Read more about this in our information explaining coronavirus.